 Karara Rangeland Park and surrounds are renowned for wildflowers between July and September.
 Wildflowers carpet the land after good winter rainfall, but there is also a diversity of flowers during the drier months.

-The many sites of historical interest include the ruins of Damperwah State Farm; cemeteries at Rothsay and Fields Find, John Forrest Lookout and Warriedar’s historic buildings.
+The many sites of historical interest include the ruins of Damperwah State Farm, cemeteries at Rothsay and Fields Find, John Forrest Lookout and Warriedar’s historic buildings.

 Camel Soak is a waterhole on a granite outcrop currently used by wildlife and visitors.
 It was a water source for camels and workers when building the Rabbit-Proof Fence and was important to Aboriginal people long before then.

-The park is mostly two-wheel-drive accessible but also has a number of four-wheel-drive tracks.
+The park is mostly two-wheel-drive accessible.